 Third and Subsequent Offense – Imprisonment for one year, fines up to $10,000, community service, enrollment in a rehab and revoked driving privileges.

 People under 18 who commit this offense aren’t sent to jail and instead punished under Pennsylvania’s Juvenile Act.
 Here the offender would be rehabilitated to minimize the damage on the youngster’s career and life ahead.
 The process includes counseling, community service and treatment for substance abuse.

 The insurance premium can increase between $100 and $200 per month as an immediate consequence with repeat offenders often finding it tough to buy insurance.How Can a Pittsburgh Underage DUI Attorney Help You?

 If you have been charged with underage DUI for the first time your lawyer would request for the ARD program which allows the charges to be dropped if you successfully complete the program that would make you go through counseling, pay for the damages caused and also perform some community service.
 After 30 days of successful completion your arrest record and participation in ARD shall be expunged which means your encounter with the criminal justice system is no longer in public domain but shall remain available to the law enforcement agencies and the prosecution.

 Multiple violations don’t qualify a person for the ARD program however some first time offenders may also not qualify for this program, if –

 - Any person was injured or killed in the DUI related accident

 - A child below the age of 14 was in the car at the time of arrest

-When ARD isn’t a possibility in your case your Pittsburgh DUI Lawyer would explore other options and these include -
+When ARD isn’t a possibility in your case, an underage DUI lawyer in Pittsburgh could explore other options and these include -

 File Motion to Suppress – If your rights were violated by the police while gathering evidence your attorney can have the evidence removed from the case.
 This includes pulling your vehicle without reasonable suspicion etc.